JustaLiang/Flora-and-Fauna/README.md

 ## How to play

 1. Choose a valid [Chainlink price feed](https://docs.chain.link/docs/ethereum-addresses/), for example: ETH/USD
-2. Recruit a green or red minion from this ETH/USD barrack, with initial strength 1000.
+2. Recruit a flora or fauna minion from this ETH/USD barrack, with initial power 1000.
 3. Train the minion under market environment.
-   Green minions become stronger in bullish market, weaker in bearish.
+   Flora minions become stronger in bullish market, weaker in bearish.
-   Red minions become stronger in bearish market, weaker in bullish.
+   Fauna minions become stronger in bearish market, weaker in bullish.
 4. Arm the minion when it's about to set off.
    Armed minions are unaffected by market change.
-5. You can recover a minion who is suffering negative training, but it cost some extra Protein.
+5. You can recover a minion who is suffering negative training, but it cost some extra enhancer.
-6. You can reinforce a armed minion to catch up training, but still it cost some extra Protein.
+6. You can reinforce a armed minion to catch up training, but still it cost some extra enhancer.
-7. Liberate a minion and get some Protein to help other allies.
+7. Liberate a minion and get some enhancer to help other allies.
    Seems bloody and cruel?
 Well it's just a game, don't take it too serious >.^
 8. After recruiting some minions to form a troop, time to go on a expedition.